gravitational/workshop/docker.md

     1 root       0:00 ps uax
 ```

-*NOTE:* Oh my!
-Am I running this command as root?
+*Oh my!* Am I running this command as root?
 Technically yes, although remember as we anticipated this is not the actual root of your host system but a very limited one running inside the container.
 We will get back to the topic of users and security a bit later.

 In fact, as you can see, the process runs in a very limited and isolated environment where it cannot see or access all the other processes running on your machine.